 At my election I outlined four key objectives;

 1. Poverty Alleviation

-The need for a more collaborative approach is even great now in our efforts to alleviate poverty.
-We need to foster and find ways to work together with other organisations that share concerns and compassion with as Vincentians feel for our Brothers and Sisters in need.
+The need for a more collaborative approach is even greater now in our efforts to alleviate poverty.
+We need to foster and find ways to work together with other organisations that share our concern and compassion for our Brothers and Sisters in need.

 2. Spirituality and Training

-In our service to the poor we must embrace and understand the Spirituality and Love of the poor in the way St. Vincent de Paul did.
-It is through our own journey of training and this understanding that we are uplifted spiritually and mentally to better serve the poor.
+In our service to the poor, we must embrace and understand the spirituality and love of the poor in the way St. Vincent de Paul did.
+It is through our own journey of understanding that we are uplifted spiritually and mentally to better serve the poor.
 “We must administer to the poor in a way that would change their lives”

-St. Vincent de Paul once said: “GOD asks first for your heart and only then for your work” I am happy to report that we have enhanced our training program so to ensure that we reach all Vincentians nationally, especially the youth.
+St. Vincent de Paul once said: “GOD asks first for your heart and only then for your work.”
+I am happy to report that we have enhanced our training programme to ensure we reach all Vincentians nationally, especially the youth.

 As we are called to serve, we need to grow in our own spirituality and service within our own families, at work and community.
 At a National level, we should be able to motivate and support every member of the society to lead and understand the Vincentian way through our virtues.
 The increase of awareness of our works can only improve through our actions of person-to-person interaction.

 There are poor people living at the margins everywhere, if we allow ourselves to see them.
 We can also hear St. Vincent de Paul ask the question: “What must be done?”
 He would say there is a missionary spirituality and that every missionary (Vincentian) should have five characteristic virtues: